 Once the Customer User ID is set, all events recorded by AppsFlyer contain the ID.
 This allows you to cross-reference AppsFlyer data with your data, using the Customer User ID as a key.
 The Customer User ID field is contained in AppsFlyer raw data reports.

-For example, one user with two devices can have the same Customer User ID.
-Each time they perform an event on either device, it is recorded under the same Customer User ID.
-Allowing you to clearly understand the true value of the user over both devices.
+For example, a user with two devices can have the same Customer User ID.
+Each time they perform an event on a device, it is recorded under the same Customer User ID.
+Allowing you to clearly understand the true value of the user across both devices.

-- It is highly recommended to set your Customer User ID as soon as possible, since it is only associated to events reported once the attribute has been set.
-Ideally it should be placed before the
+- Set the Customer User ID as soon as possible, as it is only associated with events reported once the attribute has been set.
+Ideally, it should be placed before the

 startTrackingmethod API call to have the Customer User ID as part of the raw installation data.

-- If you choose to work with integrated data partners such as Mixpanel or Swrve, you are required to set the Customer User ID for the integration to work effectively.
+- If you work with integrated data partners, such as Mixpanel or Swrve, the Customer User ID must be set for the integration to work effectively.

 Customer user ID for people-based attribution